AgonConsole8/agon-docs/docs/mos/System-Variables.md

 Setting a variable `CLI$AutoPaged` to any value will enable the auto-paging feature of the CLI, if you are using VDP 2.14.0 or later by [temporarily enabling paged mode](../vdp/System-Commands.md#vdu-23-0-9a).
 By default this variable is not set.

 When this variable is set then commands that can produce a lot of output will automatically use the VDP's "paged mode" for output.
 This means that output will pause after a page of text has been displayed, and output will continue when the user presses the "shift" key.
-This behaviour specifically applies to `*dir` (and its various aliases), `*help`, `*show` and `*type`.
+This behaviour specifically applies to [`*Dir`](./Star-Commands.md#dir) (and its various aliases), [`*Help`](./Star-Commands.md#help), [`*Show`](./Star-Commands.md#show) and [`*Type`](./Star-Commands.md#type).
 Other commands that could produce a lot of output such as running a program or a script explicitly do not use this feature so as to allow the user to control the output.

-Auto-paging applies whether you are using the MOS command line, or executing MOS commands via some other means, such as using the `mos_oscli` API, or using the command from a BBC BASIC program.
+Auto-paging applies whether you are using the MOS command line, or executing MOS commands via some other means, such as using the [`mos_oscli`](./API.md#0x10-mos_oscli) API, or using the command from a BBC BASIC program.

 Support for this variable was added in MOS 3.0.1.
 In MOS 3.0.0 the system would always use auto-paging, and the feature could not be disabled.